The Best of Amaliah Straight to Your Inbox

 Suad Kamardeen

 Suad Kamardeen is a British-Nigerian Muslim writer, editor, engineering graduate and a Creative Writing Masters student at the University of Oxford.
 She is also a founding editor at WAYF journal.
+She recently launched Qalb Writers Collective, a platform and community dedicated to helping Black and/or Muslim women finish their novel manuscripts and get ahead in the publishing world.
 She is committed to documenting histories and cultures, as well as impacting people’s lives positively through storytelling.
 Her young adult novel, Never Enough, won the SI Leeds Literary Prize 2022, and her adult novel was shortlisted for the Stylist Prize for Feminist Fiction 2021.
-Her writing has also appeared in Bad Form Review and Sapelo Square.
+Her writing has also appeared in Bad Form Review, Sapelo Square and The Unheard Stories anthology.
 You can find her on Twitter/IG: @suadkamardeen